GreenInfo-Network/nyc-crash-mapper-etl-script/README.md

 ## Setup

 Set the following environment variabes in your shell.
-Look up the values from the Heroku panel and copy them in.
+Copy in the values from the Heroku panel, or from `heroku config -a nyc-crash-mapper-etl` if you use the Heroku CLI.

 ```
 export CARTO_API_KEY='<redacted>'